It-Is-Ishank/Student-Management-System/README.md

 -**Delete Student**: Delete a student record by Student ID.

-## Input Validation
-The program includes input validation for Student ID, CGPA, and semester to ensure valid and positive integer or float values.
 ## File Handling
 Student data is stored in a text file (SDB.txt) in a structured format.
 The program handles file creation and reading/writing data to maintain student records.